zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 * Hadoop 2.3.
 A suitable hadoop version is installed along with Cloudera (if using the parcel installation method)
 * Hive 0.14 recommended.
 A suitable hive version is installed along with Cloudera (if using the parcel installation method)
-* Mahout.
-A suitable mahout version is installed along with Cloudera (if using the parcel installation method)
+* Mahout 0.9 A suitable mahout version is installed along with Cloudera (if using the parcel installation method)

 **Other necessary system packages**